PythonRSAS/pythonrsas.github.io/_posts/2021-09-27-1-Python-SAS-reusable-code.md

 The [<span class="coding">RawTurtle</span> class](https://github.com/python/cpython/blob/84975146a7ce64f1d50dcec8311b7f7188a5c962/Lib/turtle.py#L2513), inherites from two parent classes, [TPen](https://github.com/python/cpython/blob/84975146a7ce64f1d50dcec8311b7f7188a5c962/Lib/turtle.py#L2022) and [TNavigator](https://github.com/python/cpython/blob/84975146a7ce64f1d50dcec8311b7f7188a5c962/Lib/turtle.py#L1511).
 The TPen class has the drawing part: a drawing [Pen](https://github.com/python/cpython/blob/84975146a7ce64f1d50dcec8311b7f7188a5c962/Lib/turtle.py#L2337) with size, colors, and how to draw.
 The TNavigator class groups navigation and movements: position, set X and set Y, forward, backward, degree, radius, and goto, etc.

-RawPen = RawTurtle
-Even though this seems like a very elementary program for kids, the module turtle is actually quite complex.
-This is an example of reusable code because anyone can import the module,
+Even though the following snippet seems like a very elementary program written by elementary school kids (and yes it was), the module turtle is actually quite complex.
+This is an example of reusable code because a child can import the module, start an instance of the class, and do those things that she normally does with drawing, using the language and a computer.
 <div class="code-head"><span>code</span>Turtle.python</div>

 ```python